Updated February 28, 2025

 The difference between allergic contact dermatitis and atopic dermatitis is the cause.

 Contact dermatitis is the result of an external factor that can affect the lips.
 This can be anything from licking your lips to a chemical or irritant contacting your skin and causing a reaction.
+On the other hand, atopic dermatitis (or atopic eczema) is caused by an internal trigger.
+This trigger causes inflammation throughout the body, including on the lips.

+Lip eczema triggers are often not the same from one patient to another.
 The significant causes of lip eczema and resulting symptoms may appear different for one person and may not cause it at all in another.
-Some common triggers include contact with irritants, allergens, lip licking, and dryness.
+Some common triggers include genetics, contact with irritants, allergens, lip licking, and dryness.

+Contact with irritants is one of the most common causes of cases of lip eczema.
+These irritants can include ingredients in cosmetics.
+This category could include lipstick that irritates your skin.
 It might involve chemicals found in household products, such as detergents and cleaning products.
 If your lips or the skin next to the lips come into contact with these irritants, they may become inflamed, red, and itchy.
+This could be eczema on your lips.
+This is why avoiding your triggers is essential once they are identified.

 Allergic Reactions

 Often, eczema occurs due to allergic reactions, and the same is true of lip eczema.
 This is also known as allergic contact cheilitis.
-If your body has an allergic reaction to a substance, such as a particular type of food or medication, you may become inflamed and develop eczema
+If your body has an allergic reaction to a substance, such as a particular type of food or medication, you may become inflamed and develop eczema.

 For example, if you switched to a new brand of toothpaste and started to have flare-ups, you might find that the new toothpaste was the cause of eczema.
 In other cases, an inherited allergy could mean that you have a genetic predisposition to eczema.